ryanpdwyer/eleventyone-ryan/src/site/index.md

 ---
 title: EleventyOne
-subtitle: A project scaffold for getting building with Eleventy quickly.<br /> Made by <a href="https://twitter.com/philhawksworth">Phil</a> for <a href="https://twitter.com/philhawksworth">Phil</a>, but perhaps you might also find it useful.
+subtitle: A project scaffold for getting building with Eleventy quickly.
 layout: layouts/base.njk
 ---

 ## This site is a starting point